Our website uses cookies for statistical purposes.

 • Once you enter the country, you have to apply for a Mexican green card.
 You need to use it at the National Immigration Institute and pay a fee of about US$250;

-• While applying for a Mexican visa in 2023, you will be required to pay a fee of $51 as service charges, to learn more about services charges or any additional fees, get in touch with our law firm in Mexico.
+• While applying for a Mexican visa, you will be required to pay a fee of $51 as service charges, to learn more about service charges or any additional fees, get in touch with our law firm in Mexico.